jerome-auguste/SMA-Prey-Predator-project/README.md

 ![Capture d’écran (204)](https://user-images.githubusercontent.com/51906903/157899361-148b092e-0149-4fdd-a9ef-dbc0149fde32.png)

 Observations :
-At the begining, the sheep population grows very fast.
-As the sheep population grows, the wolf population start to grow too and the sheep population size decrease.
+At the begining, the Sheep population grows very fast.
+As the Sheep population grows, the Wolf population starts to grow too and the Sheep population size decreases.
 In the end there is a good balance between the two populations.